alessioalex/neovim-setup/README.md

 - \c = remove all highlighted lines (with \ll)
 - \u  = toggle undo tree
 - \ee = insert golang if err snippet
+- \xx = toggle trouble plugin -> a nicer quicklist with diagnostics

 In insert mode: